Do you want to start a blog, but are feeling insanely overwhelmed with how to get started?

 Once you’ve got everything set up, you’ll want to grab the right tools.
-Head on over to our Ultimate Bloggers Resource Guide for recommendations on free stock photography, free graphic design tools, the best plug ins to use, how to get started with social media, how to start your email list, and more!
+Head on over to my Ultimate Bloggers Resource Guide for recommendations on free stock photography, free graphic design tools, the best plug ins to use, how to get started with social media, how to start your email list, and more!

 6. Write, Write, Write!

 Once you have your blog set up, it’s time to get to work creating some original content!

 When you’re starting off, try really hard to not overthink it and just write.

 The more you write, the more you’ll figure out what you really love blogging about and what you don’t.